awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-build-test-severless-app.rst

 This launches the deployment wizard, and because all the |LAM| configuration was done in the :code:`serverless.template` file, all you need to supply are the following:

-* The name of the |DDB| stack, which will be the container for all the resources declared in the template.
+* The name of the CloudFormation stack, which will be the container for all the resources declared in the template.
 * The S3 bucket to upload your application bundle to.

-These should exist in the same AWS Region.
+These must exist in the same AWS Region.

 .. image:: images/serverless-first-page.png
       :alt: Enter publish details

 Because the serverless template has parameters, an additional page is displayed in the wizard so you can specify the values for the parameters.
-You can leave the :code:`BlogTableName` property blank and let |DDB| generate a unique name for the table.
+You can leave the :code:`BlogTableName` property blank and let CloudFormation generate a unique name for the table.
 You do need to set :code:`ShouldCreateTable` to :code:`true` so that |DDB| will create the table.
 To use an existing table, enter the table name and set the :code:`ShouldCreateTable` parameter to :code:`false`.
 You can leave the other fields at their default values and choose :guilabel:`Publish`.